futoin/specs/draft/ftn7_iface_invoker_concept.md

     * *name*
         * Either **"parent"** - send to current frame's parent window
         * Or associative index in **window.internal_futoin_endpoints** object (to be created by user)
+        * Or unique HTML id of target iframe element
     * Note: messages are sent as-is using HTML5 structured cloning algorithm, but not JSON representation
 * secure+{anyscheme}:// - force any scheme to be seen as secure (e.g. in controlled LAN)
     * SecureChannel